threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ## Conclusion

-This such a nice challenge that teaches me lots of things about new technology.
-Thank @tahmid123 for explaining me how the IP was spoofed.
+This is such a nice challenge that teaches me lots of things about new technology.
+Thank @tahmid123 for explaining to me how the IP was spoofed.